mrdatawolf/PingGather/README.md

 - For Linux: Bash

 ## New
-- Added a text file to sqlite script.
+- Added a packet loss checker to the bash side.

+## Thanks
+- Thanks to https://gist.github.com/rwohleb/3d8242a7aaffa92aa76c90a238d4850f for the packet loss check
 ## Usage

 ### Windows (PowerShell)